louisrice/Scripts/README.md

 # Scripts
 This repository contains scripts I have created for professional use.
-Sensitive company information has been sanitized.
+Some scripts have placeholder content where I removed company info.